OdedMous/Social-Distance-Detector/README.md

 1) Classify object that are people (using yolo)
 2) For every pair of people:
    - Calculate the heights of the people, and determine whether the two people are "comparable".
-   - if they are comparable:
+   - If they are comparable:
   Calcuate the distance in pixels between them, and determine whether the distance limitation has been violated according to the distance threshold which suitable to the heights of these pair.

 ## **Results** <br/>